Real Estate Transactions and Estates

 - Have any probate proceedings been started?

 The list goes on.
-However, the good news is, once we can get these answers, we will be able to come up with a comprehensive plan for you to be able to close as soon as possible within the constraints of your contract.
+However, the good news is, once we can get these answers, we can come up with a comprehensive plan for you.
+This way you can come as close as possible to the constraints of your original contract.
 You will want someone who has handled many of these transactions to be advising you on this important sale.

-Let us take the worry and stress out of selling the home of a loved one who has passed away.
-Whether you have a signed contract on the real estate or not, contact us to walk you through the process that would apply to your specific scenario.
+Whether you have a signed contract on real estate or not, contact us.
+We can walk you through the process that would apply to your specific scenario.